 DAAS is an International Contemporary American artist based in Japan and the US.
 He graduated with a degree in commercial art / graphic design in Clearwater, Florida.

-His work and murals have been exhibited worldwide in countries such as; China, Japan, Nepal, Jordan, Portugal, Canada, Dominican Republic and the United States.
+His artwork and murals have been exhibited worldwide in countries such as; China, Japan, Nepal, Jordan, Portugal, Canada, Dominican Republic and the United States.

 DAAS produces images that combine representational, cubist and abstract elements resulting in recognizable forms such as humans, animals and insects.

 Since 2011, he has created several large-scale murals in public spaces, such as:

 City of Greensboro, Bellemeade Street Deck (Greensboro, NC.
 USA)